roytang/blog/content/replies/2013/02/c8eh1lh/index.md

 - truegaming
 ---

-People enjoy different things.\n\nThat being said, try to challenge yourself every so often, maybe you'll learn new things or grow somehow.
+People enjoy different things.

+That being said, try to challenge yourself every so often, maybe you'll learn new things or grow somehow.